 Transition to OTD Program

-The Master of Occupational Therapy Program at Emory & Henry College School of Health Sciences is transitioning to an entry-level OTD program with the first cohort starting Fall 2020.
+The Master of Occupational Therapy Program at Emory & Henry College School of Health Sciences is transitioning to an entry-level OTD program.
+The first cohort started in Fall 2020.
 The OTD program has received Candidacy from ACOTE.
 Applications for the MOT program are closed and the application process for the OTD program will open in July in OTCAS.

 Program performance data for the National Board for Certification in Occupational Therapy (NBCOT) National Certification Examination can be found at the following link: https://secure.nbcot.org/data/schoolstats.aspx